The Strategic Translator—that’s how healthcare business clients refer to Rebecca Gwilt’s role in their businesses.

-After graduating from the top-ranked Health Care Law program at the University of Maryland Francis King Carey School of Law, Rebecca served at the Centers for Medicare and Medicaid Services (CMS), where she worked with CMS leadership and the President’s domestic policy counsel to develop Affordable Care Act (ACA) policy, guidance, regulations and technology contracts.
-Since that time, she has advised hundreds of healthcare industry entrepreneurs and innovators.
-Her expertise includes deep knowledge of healthcare laws and regulations affecting various stakeholder groups, including large and small employers, healthcare providers, payors, and healthcare software and services vendors.
-She brings to her clients a functional knowledge of health care policy, regulatory compliance, and law, and is a thought leader regarding the future of public and private health reforms.
+After graduating from the top-ranked HealthCare Law program at the University of Maryland Francis King Carey School of Law, Rebecca served at the Centers for Medicare and Medicaid Services (CMS), where she worked with executive agency leadership and the President’s domestic policy counsel to develop Affordable Care Act (ACA) policy, guidance, regulations and technology contracts.
+She went on to become the National Healthcare Policy Director at a global information technology consulting firm.

 "Al tools can range broadly in price.
 If this technology can keep your patients from being readmitted to the hospital, then there are real financial gains to be had.
 However, if that’s not your pain point, a technology to help reduce readmissions might not be of value.
 Maybe what you’re really worried about is fall risk.
 There are app-based solutions that use AI to predict fall risk to help you direct your attention to the most at-risk patients.
 Your money might be better spent there,” she explains.
 “I encourage my clients not to fall into the “bright, shiny object” trap.”